migamake/slicker-template/README.md

 ```bash
 $ stack new <name of the project> https://gitlab.com/migamake/slick-template/raw/master/simple-slick.hsfiles -p "author-email:value" -p "author-name:value" -p "category:value" -p "copyright:value" -p "github-username:value"
 ```
-which is not very confinient
+which is not very convinient but generates file correctly.
+Without them you'll have correct template but will need to update values in `package.yaml` manually.

 ## Configure

-Configuring project for your needs done in 2 ways, by modification of Haskell source code and by adding specific site files like html-templates, css, js required for the project.
+Configuring the template for your needs done in 2 ways, by modification of Haskell source code and by adding specific site files like html-templates, css, js required for the project.

 ### Generator

-Slick package resuses [Shake](https://shakebuild.com/) build system.
+Slick package reuses [Shake](https://shakebuild.com/) build system.
 In order to create your own rules, add your special rules to the function `buildRules` in `app/Main.hs` and conversion logic at `app/Builder.hs`

 ### HTML/CSS/JS/

 Typically files live in `site` directory where everything outside `templates` folder will be considered either content or static file.
-Everything with `.md` extension wil be converted to `.html` if not specified differently.
-Here is example structure  mapped to the current generator configuration.
-You can download example content directory from source repository amd put along with your template.
+Everything with `.md` extension will be converted to `.html` if not specified differently.
+Here is an example structure mapped to the current generator configuration.
+You can download example content directory from source repository and put along with your template.

 ```
 ├── 404.md